tpenguinltg/potential-octo-potato/README.md

 You may only have at most one pull request active at a time (excluding pull requests for portions of the README above the horizontal line).

 Pull requests should consist of only a single commit containing a minimal change.
 A minimal change ideally does not change more than one line, including comments, possibly excluding blank lines for readability.
 For changes to the README (make them below the horizontal line), try to keep changes to one "unit of thought", which is often one sentence.
 Changes to the README above the horizontal line are exempt and can be as large as necessary.
-The definition of a "minimal change" is decided by the project maintainers and they have the right to reject pull requests if they are too large.
+The definition of a "minimal change" is under the discretion of the project maintainers and they have the right to reject non-conforming pull requests.

 Unless the community decides on further restrictions, all pull requests that conform to the above format will be merged.
 Multiple pull requests that are ready for merging will be merged in ascending order of their IDs.